 16. Eat like a Local – Beach-side Espeto de Sardinas

 This simple dish consists of freshly caught sardines, normally cooked over a fire on a spit, in a large, sand-filled fishing boat.
-Crusted in salt, they’re delicious with a squeeze of lemon and a cold beer.
+Crusted in salt, they’re delicious.

 17. Walk the Caminito del Rey